-Louise-Océane is now finishing her degree in Marine Biology & Coastal Ecology at the University of Plymouth, where she has gained a true understanding and appreciation of the functioning of marine ecosystems, the pressures threatening their persistence, and how we can conserve and restore their resilience.
+Louise-Océane is a Marine Biology & Coastal Ecology graduate from the University of Plymouth, where she has gained a true understanding and appreciation of the functioning of marine ecosystems, the pressures threatening their persistence, and how we can conserve and restore their resilience.
 Throughout Louise-Océane’s life, she has developed a close relationship with the marine world.
-Surfing, swimming, diving, free-diving and sailing are some of the activities that have helped her to maintain her physical relationship with the ocean.
-Each time, spending time in/on/by the water reinforces her sense of interconnection with it.
-She will soon be embarking on a journey that will take her around the world, visiting marine restoration projects, understanding, helping, sharing their stories, living following the pace of both the currents and the winds, and going where they will take her.
+Surfing, swimming, diving, free-diving and sailing are some of the activities that have helped her to maintain her physical relationship with the Ocean.

 Henry Simmons @_harry_simmons_

 Henry is due to finish his BSc in Marine Biology and Coastal Ecology at the University of Plymouth in June 2021.
 As part of his BSc, he took the opportunity to take a placement year to explore career interests.
 He had the privilege to work alongside Dr. Kasper Hancke and a team of researchers at the Norwegian Institute of Water Research (NIVA) in Oslo, on the Frisk Oslofjord project.